bananapielearnsjava/tp/docs/DeveloperGuide.md

 ***General Characteristics***:

-* independent home-care doctor often making home visits
+* independent home-care doctor, often making home visits
 * has a need to manage a significant number of patients with diverse conditions
 * works with limited resources (e.g., no receptionist, no nurse), self-services features are a must